pinpoint-apm/pinpoint/_posts/2018-05-11-news_docker.md

 tags:
 ---

 Having hard time installing pinpoint?
 Pinpoint has started to support Docker.

-Visit [Official Pinpoint-Docker repository](https://github.com/naver/pinpoint-docker) for more information.
+Visit our Official Pinpoint-Docker repository(https://github.com/naver/pinpoint-docker) for more information.